onfido/onfido-sdk-ui/CONTRIBUTING.md

 ### Private environment variables

-In order to run the Web SDK locally as an internal contributor you will need the following environment variables:
+In order to run the Web SDK demo app or to run development scripts locally as an internal contributor you will need the following environment variables:
 - `$LOKALISE_TOKEN`
 - `$LOKILISE_PROJECT_ID`
 - `$SDK_TOKEN_FACTORY_SECRET`

 Please speak to a member of the Onfido SDK team to obtain them.

+### Releases

 ### Troubleshooting